Wobblucy/WoWLogreplayer-Public/README.md

 2. Replace the `PNG` folder in your AwowLab directory with the one from the ZIP
 3. Restart AwowLab - icons will load automatically

 ## Usage

+### From Local File
 1. Run `AwowLab.exe`
+2. Click "Local File" on the landing page
-2. Select your WoW combat log file (usually in `World of Warcraft\_retail_\Logs\`)
+3. Select your WoW combat log file (usually in `World of Warcraft\_retail_\Logs\`)
-3. Choose an encounter from the list
+4. Choose an encounter from the list
+5. Use the timeline to scrub through the fight

+### From WarcraftLogs
+1. Run `AwowLab.exe`
+2. Click "WarcraftLogs" on the landing page
+3. Paste a WarcraftLogs report URL
+4. Select a fight from the report
-4. Use the timeline to scrub through the fight
+5. Use the timeline to scrub through the fight

 ### Controls
 - **Right Mouse Drag** - Rotate camera